 This KPI helps you measure the ratio between active time and total time.

-To set things straight, a software development cycle often comes with waiting periods where the developers cannot immediately move from one task to the next one.
+To set things straight, a software development cycle often comes with waiting periods where the developers cannot immediately move from one task to the next.
 In fact, work in progress doesn’t always mean the actual work in progress.
 It can also represent the time standing still during these waiting periods.

 One can calculate the flow efficiency of the development process by dividing the real active time by the total cycle time.
 This can also help you correlate the time period with low efficiency to understand the causes behind any deficiencies.